IRS Form 843 (Request for Abatement & Refund): Instructions & Details

 What You Cannot Request Using Form 843

-Form 843 is limited in the types of tax, interest, penalties, and fees that you can request to be abated.
+You can only apply for abatement for certain types of tax, interest, penalties, and fees.
 For instance, you can file a request for abatement of interest or penalties related to income tax, but you cannot file a request for abatement of income tax.
-You also cannot use Form 843 for the following reasons:
+You also cannot use Form 843 for the following reasons to:

-- To amend a previously filed income or employment tax return
+- Amend a previously filed income or employment tax return

-- To claim a refund of agreement fees, offer-in-compromise fees, or lien fees
+- Claim a refund of agreement fees, offer-in-compromise fees, or lien fees

-- To request an abatement of gift or estate taxes
+- Request an abatement of gift or estate taxes